darioielardi/twirk/docs/intro.md

 ## Why this is good

-There's no need to worry about JSON serialization or HTTP verbs/routes!
-Twirp [routing and serialization](routing.md) handles that for you, reducing the risk of introducing bugs.
+There's no need to worry about JSON serialization or HTTP verbs/routes! twirk [routing and serialization](routing.md) handles that for you, reducing the risk of introducing bugs.
 Both JSON and Protobuf are supported.
 The [Protobuf protocol](https://developers.google.com/protocol-buffers/docs/proto3)